sohanreddyk/TaskForge/README.md

 ```

 ## License
-cppq is released under the MIT License.
+TaskForge is released under the MIT License.
 The bundled thread pool implementation is adapted from https://github.com/bshoshany/thread-pool.